elilaird/SEC-Filing-Retrieval-Tool/README.md

 ### Selected Architecture UML Diagram
 ![UML Diagram](./service-based-uml.svg)

+## Changes From Proposal
+- In the proposal, I planned on reading the SEC filings from an RSS feed.
+This proved to be more difficult than expected, so I decided to use a package named `sec_edgar_downloader` [repo](https://github.com/jadchaar/sec-edgar-downloader) to download the html files for each company.
+I then used the BeautifulSoup python package to manually parse the tables from the html files.
+- I also provided an example of a financial model that had many different values.
+I simplified the model to only include values that were consistent across company reports.
+This made the model easier to read and understand (as shown in example at the bottom of this page).

 ### Comparison Between Selected (Service-based) and Alternative Designs (Pipeline)
 __Pipeline Architecture:__
   - _Sequential Data Handling:_ The data flow is segmented into different components or stages, each responsible for specific processing steps, resulting in a sequential flow.